Paul Pogba: Manchester United midfielder 'out for a few matches'

 "Sometimes in England the word 'legend' comes too easy.
 Not in this case.
 Trophies, goals.
 One of the most important players at United.
 The stadium will show him the respect he deserves."

-Meanwhile, Mourinho said left-back Luke Shaw had recovered from injury and suggested it was now a "question of form".
+Meanwhile, Mourinho said left-back Luke Shaw had recovered from injury and suggested it was now a "question of form" before he comes back.

+Mourinho said defender Marcos Rojo, who trained with the first team squad this week, is still "a couple of months" away from a return after a major knee injury.